Heath Shuler: Elections

 In July 2005, Shuler announced his intention to seek the Democratic nomination to run against eight-term incumbent Republican Charles H. Taylor.
 North Carolina's 11th congressional district covered most of the Western North Carolina mountains where Shuler grew up.

 Shuler was a tough target for opponents.
 His views on social issues were in line with the traditionally conservative district and he did not have a legislative record for opponents to attack.
 His campaign points were based on supporting cultural "mountain values:" opposing abortion rights, same-sex marriage and gun control.
 Taylor, an Appropriations subcommittee chairman, campaigned on his ability to bring federal money to the district.
 In October, with polls showing Taylor trailing, The Wall Street Journal ran a story about spending earmarks sought by Taylor that benefited many of his business interests.
 Taylor poured $2.5 million of his own money into his race, and spent $4.4 million overall, compared with Shuler's $1.8 million.

 Shuler repeatedly attacked Taylor for failing to stand up for the 11th's interests.
 For example, he blasted Taylor for missing a vote on the Central American Free Trade Agreement, which passed by only two votes.
 Shuler pointed out that, according to the House roll call, Taylor voted 11 times on the same day that CAFTA came up for a vote, suggesting he deliberately avoided the vote.
 Taylor was one of two Republicans who did not vote on the bill, even though he had publicly opposed it in the past.

 Taylor attempted to tie Shuler to House Democratic leader Nancy Pelosi, although Shuler was nearly as conservative on social issues as Taylor.

 In the November election, Shuler won with 54 percent of the vote to Taylor's 46 percent.
 He carried nine of the district's 15 counties, including several that had reliably supported Taylor over the years.
 He even won Taylor's home county of Transylvania.
 Shuler was one of only two Democrats to defeat an incumbent in the South that year.
 His victory gave the Democrats a majority of the state's congressional delegation for the first time since the 1994 elections.
 North Carolina's 11th was one of thirty seats picked up by Democrats nationwide in 2006, giving them control of the House for the first time since 1994.

 In 2009, a documentary film about the successful 2006 Democratic campaign to retake control of the House, HouseQuake, prominently featured then-Congressman Rahm Emanuel's efforts to recruit new candidates including Shuler.
 "Mr. Emanuel's efforts to get him to run offer one of the most revealing moments in the film," including two weeks of frequent phone calls about the balancing of family and Congressional obligations.
-The film was directed and produced by Karen Elizabeth Price, daughter of Congressman David Price who represents North Carolina's 4th congressional district.
+The film was directed and produced by Karen Elizabeth Price, daughter of Congressman David Price who represented North Carolina's 4th congressional district.